elliotwaite/thumbnail-rating-bar-for-youtube/README.md

 <img src="https://raw.githubusercontent.com/elliotwaite/thumbnail-rating-bar-for-youtube/master/images/exponential-scaling-equation.png?raw=true" width=215>

-Note: This option only affects the width of the rating bar that is added to the thumbnails.
-It does not change the scaling of the rating bar shown on the video page.
+Note: This option only affects the scaling of the rating bar that is added to the thumbnails.
+It does not affect the scaling of the rating bar shown on the video page.

 Special thanks to [Qarthak](https://github.com/Qarthak) for